Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/cmake.md

 ### Introduction

-What is cmake?
+What is CMake?

 > A build system generator, for e.g. makefiles

 Why not directly use makefiles?

 > CMake can do many more things, is more flexible, avoids complex patterns, and is, thus, more readable
+> ... but Make is also powerful and there are people loving it ... in the end, you need a certain understanding of both

 Are there alternatives?

-> Yes, `scons`, `autotools`, ...
+> Yes, `autotools`, `scons`, ...

 Will you explain and discuss the differences in detail?

-> No, but I claim that CMake is the most standard tool and sticking to standards has a value in itself.
+> No, but I claim that CMake is a standard tool for simulation software and sticking to standards has a value in itself.
 [Watch a video why](https://youtu.be/sBP17HQAQjk)

 Can you give some reasons why CMake is great?

 > Of course:

-- CMake can generate many build systems: make, ninja, VSCode project, Eclipse project, ...
+- CMake can generate files for many build systems: make, ninja, VSCode project, Eclipse project, ...
 - Many GUIs and TUIs: ccmake, cmake-gui, integration in probably nearly all IDEs, ...
 - CMake is *"cross-platform"*: you can ideally use same cmake file in all OS's (easy to distinguish platform-specific things)
-- Build directory becomes independent of source directory (build multiple versions with different dependencies etc.)
+- Build directory becomes independent of source directory (build multiple versions with different dependencies, different build type,  etc.)
 - CMake respects choices in user environment (e.g. user defines cpp compiler through CXX)
+- Wide language support

+... does not all make it better than other solutions per-se.

+Who develops CMake?

+> KitWare (Scientific visualization, VTK, ParaView, ...), started around 2000 in need of a cross-platform build environment

 ### CMake "Hello World"